 I’m sure you can take a trip down memory lane to childhood where you remember those fond moments with your parents and other family members.
 Even if we can’t quite remember everything about childhood, there are those moments that stick with us no matter how old we get.

-Making memories with your kids gives them a sense of purpose outside of the usual homework and extracurriculars.
+Making great memories with your kids gives them a sense of purpose outside of the usual homework and extracurriculars.
 Your family time together will provide them with positive things to look back upon when adult life gets too hard – or teen life has them confused and trying to break away from you.
 They’ll be able to cherish these times forever, regardless of what happens later on in life.

-Additionally, there are ways to build a bond that then allows for “memory making.”
+Additionally, there are great ways to build a bond that then allows for “memory making.”
 That bond is important because when your children trust you, they are willing to let go and be silly.
-They can be themselves without fear of repercussion.
+They can be themselves without fear of repercussions.
 There is a line, of course, but if they tell you they can burp the alphabet, find a time for them to show you!